 - The Pittsburgh Steelers and Dallas Cowboys have each appeared in eight finals.
 They faced each other twice with Pittsburgh winners of both.

-- The San Francisco 49ers are the only team to have won every one they have appeared in (5-0 record).
+- The San Francisco 49ers were the only team to have won every one they have appeared in (5-0 record), that was until 2013 when the Baltimore Ravens defeated them.

 - There have only been six times when the same franchises have met with the only back-to-back matchups coming when the Cowboys met and defeated the Bills in 1993-94.